 Suntec City, Singapore’s first megamall, was a weekend haunt for many back in the day, with throngs lining up for the emblematic Fountain of Wealth.
-With other newer megamalls in the scene now, Suntec City is no longer as crowded as it once was, but one thing still remains: its wealth of dining options.
-To help you make up your mind if you’re dining there, here’s our round-up of 25 Suntec City food places to have your next meal at.
+With other newer megamalls on the scene now, Suntec City is no longer as crowded as it once was, but one thing remains: its wealth of dining options.
+To help you decide if you’re dining there, here’s our round-up of 25 Suntec City food places.

 Table of Contents